Luxed/rust-ides/Vim.md

 Go into the following directory: `~/.vim/plugged/youcompleteme`
 And execute the following command: `./install.py --rust-completer` (you might need to install `CMake`, `g++` and `python-dev` for this to work)

 6. You're done ! everything works !
-(I hope)
+Create a cargo project to test: `cargo new hello_world --bin`

 ## Windows 10